junxit/us-congress-bills-111/metadata.md

 - 2009-06-09 — Introduced in House
 - 2009-06-09 — Introduced in House
 - 2009-06-09 — Referred to the House Committee on the Judiciary.
+- 2009-07-23 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2010-07-27 — Considered under suspension of the rules. (consideration: CR H6134-6135)
+- 2010-07-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2780.
+- 2010-07-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-07-27 — Mr. Scott (VA) moved to suspend the rules and pass the bill, as amended.
+- 2010-07-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6134)
+- 2010-07-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6134)